Service + Area

 - Primary nearby markets used in Tri-Peak's Pierce City planning for steel erection include Monett, Carthage, Fairview, Wentworth, Stark City, and Neosho.

-- This nearby-coverage set helps Tri-Peak keep steel erection coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep steel erection coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Pierce City, MO Steel Erection Scope Types